Mardi Gras Massacre 1978 Review

 Now I’m the last one to stand up for political correctness and often I wonder how stringent our ancestors will be forced to live their day to day lives in years to come.
 The problem is that MGM is so shamefully misogynistic that if it were released today, I’m sure it would cause women’s rights activists to bend over backwards in disgust.
 The lowlights of all this anti-feminism include: A heavy-handed detective with a fetish for call-girls, a maniac that enjoys spending his time disemboweling them and a lowlife hooker as the film’s female protagonist.
 Come to think of it, every woman in the damn thing was classed as either a) a dishonest slapper or b) an under achiever worthy only of an autopsy by dagger.
 Does anyone get the feeling that Jack Weis had something deep-rooted against the fairer sex of the species?

 One thing that I noticed about this stinker is the fact that it tries to include everything that was in demand around the mid to late seventies.
-There’s disco music and THAT hilarious scene to tickle fans of Saturday Night Fever.
-Then there is the grizzled cop I told you about earlier and of course the satanic references to stay in vogue with The Omen et al. But Weis is such a shamelessly poor director, that he fails to make use of any of the clichés that he steals and to be honest, the film is so tedious that even the copious amount of gore scenes don’t salvage it
+There’s disco music and THAT hilarious dance scene to tickle fans of Saturday Night Fever.
+Then we have the grizzled cop that I told you about earlier and of course the satanic references to stay in vogue with Cop Thrillers and The Omen et al. But Weis is such an awful director, that he fails to make use of any of the clichés that he steals and to be honest, the film is so tedious that even the copious amount of gore scenes don’t salvage it

 Mardi Gras Massacre is a cheesetastic Grindhouse rarity that will have you gobsmacked at its ineptness, but in fits of laughter at some of its attempts at being a sinister horror effort.
 I cannot really recommend it to anyone seriously but for those that like a laugh it needs to be seen to be believed.